NXX39

 • ...

 As noted previously, a field width , or precision, or both, may be indicated with an asterisk.
-A precision may be indicated with an asterisk or a lowercase u followed by an asterisk.
+A precision may be indicated with an asterisk or a caret.
 In this case An asterisks means an int argument supplies the field width or precision .
 If the precision is an asterisk, an int argument or an argument of signed integer type (indicated by an optional length modifier) supplies the precision.
-If the precision is a u followed by an asterisk, an unsigned int argument or an argument of unsigned integer type (indicated by an optional length modifier) supplies the precision.
+If the precision is a caret '^', an unsigned int argument or an argument of unsigned integer type (indicated by an optional length modifier) supplies the precision.
 The arguments specifying field width, or precision, or both, shall appear (in that order) before the argument (if any) to be converted.
 A negative field width argument is taken as a - flag followed by a positive field width.
 A negative precision argument is taken as if the precision were omitted.

 ...